ducdmd152/ducdmd152/README.md

 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning Software Engineering in FU.
 - 💞️ I’m looking to collaborate on Upwork.
-- 📫 You can reach me through @Peakodev
+- 📫 You can reach me through @Peakodev.

 <!---
 Peakodev/Peakodev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.